 From Twitter to Microsoft, enterprises undergo reorganizations frequently —and publicly.
 These shifts in personnel often come with shifts in priorities, preferences, and strategies, all of which can open up a wealth of opportunities for new business.
-If your prospect is in the middle of a reorg, or if you were previously unsuccessful at selling into that company, the moments during and following the shake-up can offer a new path or a second chance.
+If your prospect is in the middle of a reorg, or if you were previously unsuccessful at selling into that company, the moments during and following the shake-up can offer a sales opportunity or a second chance.

 Here’s why reorgs seem so daunting—and how you can use that to your advantage to win new business after the rest of your competitors have thrown in the towel.

 The Reorg Reality

 From identifying key stakeholders to moving from a first call to a final contract, the everyday challenges of the typical sales process are already hard enough.
 But when your prospect tells you they’re about to undergo a reorganization, you’re probably going to think, “Great, this one’s not happening for at least another year.”

 That’s probably the case, and it, unfortunately, also means you’ll likely be back to square one.
 Everything you learned about during the discovery phase—the decision-makers, the tech stack, the budget, and more—is now useless.
 It’s all going to change by the time you’re ready to re-engage, and even that’s only if you’re able to hang on to the relationships you built in the first place, which, with so much up in the air at your prospect’s organization, is far from a given.

 Many or even most sellers would probably abandon the pursuit and say “Give me a call when everything’s settled.”
 After all, your time is literally money, and nurturing a deal that’s not happening any time soon won’t help you make your number.
 That’s especially true considering that a the cost of a lost pursuit is $218,000 for enterprise sellers with million-dollar quotas.